AP Exclusive: Dozens allege abuse at youth detention center

 Since his release, Meehan has married and raised three children, and for years owned a roofing and residential construction company.
 But he’s also been arrested for drunken driving and for burglaries, which he says he committed to pay for what at times was a $500-per-day heroin habit.
 The drinking and drugs allowed him to avoid thinking about his past, he said.
 His wife, Erin Meehan, whom he began dating as a teenager, said she knew nothing of the abuse until 2017, when he told her, “They raped me.”

-In a lengthy interview that included some tears, David Meehan said he is determined to stand up for other victims.
+In a lengthy interview that included some tears, Meehan said he is determined to stand up for other victims.

 “It’s about holding people accountable for their own actions,” he said.
 “I personally have to face judgment for things I’ve done wrong, which seem petty compared to what these guys did.
 Why should any of us survivors carry the burden of their dirty secret anymore?”